florianneukirchen/scipy_filters/README.md

 For many filters, a custom footprint and/or structure or kernel can be provided, adjusting the size and shape of the filter.

-For more information, see the help in the window of the respective processing tool.
+For more information, see [https://florianneukirchen.github.io/scipy_filters/](https://florianneukirchen.github.io/scipy_filters/) or the help in the window of the respective processing tool.

 Python users get `helpers.RasterWizard` to quickly get the data of a raster layer as numpy array and the processing result back into QGIS as a new raster layer.